Images of toric variety and amplified endomorphism of weak Fano threefolds

 \section{Preliminaries}

-\begin{enumerate} \item For a normal projective variety $X$ of dimension $n$ and a reduced subscheme $Z$ in $X$, we define $[Z]$ to be the Weil divisor in $X$ which is the sum of the $(n-1)$-dimensional irreducible components of $Z$. \item For a normal projective variety $X$ and distinct prime divisors $D_i$ in $X$, we call $(X,\sum_i D_i)$ \textit{toric image} if there is a proper toric variety $Z$ and a surjective morphism $f:Z\to X$ such that the irreducible components of each $f^{-1}(D_i)$, which are of codimension $1$ in $Z$, are toric divisors.
-In this case, using Stein factorization, one sees that there is $(Z, f, X)$ with the above properties with $f$ a finite map. \item We say an endomorphism $f$ of a normal projective variety $X$ is \textit{int-amplified} if there is an ample Cartier divisor $H$ on $X$ such that $f^*H-H$ is ample.
-This implies in particular that $f$ is finite surjective. \item For a normal projective variety $X$ and distinct prime divisors $D_i$ in $X$, we say $(X,\sum_i D_i)$ has an int-amplified endomorphism if there is an int-amplified endomorphism $f$ of $X$ with $(f^{-1}(D_i))_{\rm red}=D_i$ for all $i$. \item Let $A^{\ast}(X)$ denote the Chow ring of a smooth projective variety $X$.
-We identify Pic$(X)=A^1(X)$, where by Pic(X) we mean the Picard group of $X$.
-For a vector bundle $E$ over a smooth projective variety $X$, $c(E)\in A^{\ast}(X)$ denotes the total Chern class of $E$.
-For a vector bundle $E$ on $\mathbb{P}^n$, there are unique integers $c_i$ such that $c_i(E)=c_ih^i$, where $h\in A^1(\mathbb{P}^n)$ is the class of a hyperplane.
-By abuse of notation, we will write $c_i(E)=c_i.$
+\begin{enumerate} \item For a normal projective variety $X$ and distinct prime divisors $D_i$ in $X$, we call $(X,\sum_i D_i)$ \textit{toric image} if there is a proper toric variety $Z$ and a surjective morphism $f:Z\to X$ such that the irreducible components of each $f^{-1}(D_i)$, which are of codimension $1$ in $Z$, are toric divisors.
+In this case, using Stein factorization and Blanchard's theorem (Lemma \ref{Blanchard}), one sees that there is $(Z, f)$ with the above properties with $f$ a finite map.
+We say $X$ is a toric image if the pair $(X,0)$ is a toric image. \item We say an endomorphism $f$ of a normal projective variety $X$ is \textit{int-amplified} if there is an ample line bundle $H$ on $X$ such that $f^*H\otimes H^{-1}$ is ample.
+This implies in particular that $f$ is finite surjective. \item For a normal projective variety $X$ and distinct prime divisors $D_i$ in $X$, we say $(X,\sum_i D_i)$ has an int-amplified endomorphism if there is an int-amplified endomorphism $f$ of $X$ with $f^{-1}(D_i)=D_i$ set-theoretically for all $i$. \item Recall the notion of log Bott vanishing introduced in \cite{totaro2023endomorphisms}.
+For a normal projective variety $X$ and reduced Weil divisor $D$ on $X$, we say $(X, D)$ has \textit{log Bott vanishing} if